trilitech/tzpro-go/README.md

 ### TzPro-Go Versioning

 As long as TzPro-Go is in beta status we will use major version 0.x.
 Once interfaces are stable we switch to 1.x.
-The minor version number expresses compatibility with a Tezos protocol release, e.g. v0.9.x supports all protocols up to Florence, v0.10.x supports Granada.
+The minor version number expresses compatibility with a Tezos protocol release, e.g. v0.12.x supports the Ithaca API, v0.11.x supports Hangzhou.

 Supported API and Tezos versions

-- **v0.11**: API release v011-2021-11-20, Tezos Hangzhou
-- **v0.10**: API release v010-2021-09-04, Tezos Granada
-- **v0.9**: API release v009-2021-04-16, Tezos Florence
+- **v0.12**: API release v012-2022-02-22, Tezos Ithaca

+Older API versions are no longer supported.
+Please use an older version tag.

 ### Installation